God loves Animals, check out the Bible and "search" for some animals:

 "Through verbal and non-verbal communication, personal strength and ingenuity, it is possible to begin to control the horse—[which symbolizes] the addiction,” said Kaufman.
 “Because participants learn very quickly about themselves and can easily relate what they learn to real life situations, this form of therapy has been proven to bring faster results than traditional treatment or counseling alone.”

-Kaufman has not always been on this side of the saddle, though.
+From addict to addiction breaker Kaufman has not always been on this side of the saddle, though.

 "I grew up in a dysfunctional family, and I started drinking to kill the pain,” he said.
 For almost 25 years, alcohol—and his addictive behaviors—ruled him, driving him to more than one suicide attempt.